JoFont/svelte-firebase-template/README.md

 ## Installation

 Please create a project on Firebase beforehand by going to the [Firebase Console](https://console.firebase.google.com), clicking create a new Project.
-Next create an app inside the Firebase project by clicking +Add app and following the wizard. *The app and the project can have differnt names, this will not interfere with the proccess*
+Next create an app inside the Firebase project by clicking +Add app and following the wizard. *The app and the project can have different names, this will not interfere with the proccess*

 Lastly, configure Firestore and Hosting inside your newly created app.